Linda Crampton is a writer who lives in Greater Vancouver. She enjoys walking and likes to take photographs of her discoveries.

-A Beautiful Park
+A Beautiful and Interesting Park

 Stanley Park offers visitors a wide choice of activities.
 Nature study and photography can be enjoyed throughout the park.
 The seawall path, sandy and rocky beaches, trails through the forest, and cultivated areas such as the rose garden are very popular.
 Lost Lagoon and Beaver Lake are great places to observe birds and wildlife.

 The Vancouver Aquarium is located in the park and is a major tourist attraction.
 A collection of First Nations totem poles is also popular with visitors.
 Horse-drawn carriage rides and a miniature train ride are enjoyed by many people.
 The park also contains playgrounds for children, open areas for sports, concession stands, and restaurants.